How to Measure EMF

 How to Measure EMF: The Art of Knowing What You Are Studying

-There are a lot of people out there concerned about electromagnetic fields (EMF) and electromagnetic radiation (EMR or also known as radio frequency (RF)).
+There are a lot of people concerned about electromagnetic fields (EMF) and electromagnetic radiation (EMR or also known as radio frequency (RF)).
 People want to know how to measure EMF.
 So much so, that they purchase detectors and meters for themselves and attempt to study their own property and homes.
 It is great to take responsibility for your own concerns!
-However, there are likely many things that could be confusing your personal assessment.
+However, there are likely many things that could be confusing your personal emf testing and rf testing assessments.

 The electromagnetic spectrum is organized by frequency.
-Generally lower frequency radiation is on the left, and higher frequency radiation is on the right.
-See above graphic.
+Generally, lower frequency radiation is on the left, and higher frequency radiation is on the right.
+See the above graphic.

 Measuring Magnetic Fields